 A dentist must be contacted immediately in case of a dental emergency.
 Listed below are a few common dental emergencies that require immediate emergency dental care:

-In the event of the following issues, you need to visit your dentist in Albuquerque, NM immediately to prevent the situation from getting severe.
+In the event of the following issues, you need to visit your dentist in Albuquerque, NM, immediately to prevent the situation from getting severe.
 On your first visit to our dentist, he will examine your condition and determine the cause of the problem.
 Our dentist will then recommend the appropriate treatments to help you recover quickly.

 According to the American Association of Endodontists (AAE), tooth pain should be treated as soon as possible to avoid more invasive restorative treatments.
 Most dentists are able to fit patients into their schedule the same day they call in.
 However, if the pain is unbearable and the patient cannot reach the dentist’s office right away, he can use over-the-counter medication to alleviate the pain until he can get into the dentist’s chair.